 3 Reasons Why I Invest in Other People’s Apartment Syndication Deals

 Obviously, I’m not just passive.
-Since I’m the co-founder of Ashcroft Capital, I take a very active role in the business as a general partner (GP).
-But I have passive dollars as a limited partner in our deals.
-By a long margin, the majority of my personal money is allocated to investing in my own deals with Ashcroft Capital.
+Since I also a GP, I take a very active role in the business plan.
+But I have passive dollars as a limited partner in these deals.
+By a long margin, the majority of my personal money is allocated to investing in deals I am a GP on.

 That said, I invest in other people’s deals as well.
-In fact, as of this writing, I have $818,500 invested in 14 non-Ashcroft deals.
+In fact, as of this writing, I have $818,500 invested in 14 deals solely as an LP.